Arizona politician's alleged adoption aide pleads guilty

 Jennet also was accused of serving as a point of contact for people in the Marshall Islands who looked for pregnant women interested in coming to the United States to give up their children for adoption.

-Jennet's plea deal to charges of fraud and conspiracy calls for two to four years in prison and the repayment of the $800,000, though the repayment could be shared with Petersen if he's eventually convicted on similar charges.
-Prosecutors and defense attorneys declined to say whether Jennet will testify against Petersen.
+Jennet's plea deal to charges of fraud and conspiracy calls for two to four years in prison and the repayment of more than $800,000, though the repayment could be shared with Petersen if he's eventually convicted on similar charges.

+Prosecutors said Jennet has agreed to testify in any matter involving Petersen.
+Jennet's sentencing is scheduled for March 20.

 Peterson, a Republican, has denied the charges and is fighting to keep his political post leading the agency that determines property values in Maricopa County, Arizona's most populous.